-Unless required for a specific class activity, as directed by a teacher or advisor, cellphones will remain in backpacks or lockers during class time, study hall, tutorial and advisory, and will not be visible or carried on a student's body, or used in school hallways.
+Unless required for a specific class activity, as directed by a teacher or advisor, cellphones and other communication devices such as smart watches will remain in backpacks or lockers during class time, study hall, tutorial, and advisory, and will not be visible or carried on a student's body, or used in school hallways.

-Upper School students are granted the privilege to use their phones freely when outdoors, in the Phoenix student center, or in the McNeil student lounge and lobby, during breaks, free blocks, and lunch.
+Upper School students are granted the privilege to use their phones or other communication devices freely when outdoors, in the Phoenix student center, or in the McNeil student lounge and lobby, during breaks, free blocks, and lunch.

-Students who might need to use their cellphone at times to communicate with a parent/guardian must ask permission from a teacher.
+Students who might need to use their cellphone, smart watch, or another device outside of those parameters to communicate with a parent/guardian must ask permission from a teacher.